 We moved into our Durham garden in 2005.
 We live in the Sands, looking north, with a fine view of the East Coast mainline.
 It’s north-facing, sloping, with 4 mature Silver Birch, a Leylandii, and a quarter of a huge Scots Pine.
-It was already a mature garden and I inherited a lot shrubs.
+It was already a mature garden when we moved in and I inherited a lot shrubs.

-I also started a course in arboriculture at Houghall College.
-This informed my views and direction a lot.
+I also started a course in arboriculture at Houghall College around the same time.
+This informed my views and direction a fair bit.

 I removed the rhododendron, spotted laurel, and a few other functional but unexciting low-maintenance shrubs.
 I’ve planted a lot of chaos in its place.
 I encourage things to naturalise, self-seed.
 As always, some things work, and some things don’t.
 It doesn’t always make a lot of sense.